BYU-PRISM/GEKKO/gekko/gui_notes.md

 - Get some initial figures to Dr. Hedengren
 - Integrate in a `hist_hor` optional parameter for API, default to 50-100
 - Break up tab into variables, intermediates, and parameters
+- Make the GUI not shrink treeviews on every data update

 ## Ideas
 - a 'selected plot' allowing sidebar to contain options that update that selected plot